Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 37. Adding New Repositories

 RHEL or CentOS admins can easily add new repositories.
 One common way is to edit the configuration file in /etc/yum.repos.d.
 However, recent versions of yum allow admins to add new repos by using the yum-config-manager tool.
-Simply use the command below to add a new repos.
+Simply use the command below to add new repos.

 $ sudo yum-config-manager --add-repo="https://mirror.xarnet.edu.au/pub/centos/7"